 A general rule of thumb is that a child on medication is probably not fit to be in school.
-This is not always the case and occasionally a child may need medicine whilst in school.
-An Administering Medicines Policy is available in the event of a child needing medication, via the school website.
+This is not always the case and occasionally a child may need medicine while in school.
+An administering medicines policy is available in the event of a child needing medication.
 Please speak with Mrs Joyce or the head teacher for further details.
 Children are not allowed to bring in or administer medication to themselves.

 Please notify the school immediately if your child suffers from an ongoing specific medical problem.
 This will enable us to make appropriate arrangements for dealing with the condition which may include the administration of medication via a developed shared care plan.
-Children who suffer from asthma are expected to keep an inhaler labelled with their name in school.
+Children who suffer from asthma are expected to keep an inhaler labeled with their name in school.
 Parents complete relevant forms, annually giving details of their child's requirements.
 Children are encouraged to take responsibility for their inhalers and all aspects of their children's health.